 T.c.p.
 World Academy

 - T.c.p.
-World Academy's student population of 535 students has grown by 17% over five school years.
+World Academy's student population of 535 students has stayed relatively flat over five school years.

 - The teacher population of 25 teachers has stayed relatively flat over five school years.